SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Links Page

 With Family Tree Maker DNA testing, it has been concluded with a 67 marker test that my husband's Harrison line descends from the SLGT, Isaiah Harrison of Oyster Bay, New Jersey.
 We have not yet determined which son of Isaiah's he descends from.
 This is wonderful as we have been unable to go back from Joseph Harrison, Sr. b.
 1740.
-We are still trying to determine which son he descends from.
-If anyone has information that may help, please email me so that we can finish out this line.
+They are sill adding new people to this line.
+I urge you to contribute to the Family Tree Maker DNA projects.
+They are so informative.

 This site is dedicated to my family and helping others find lost family members or ancestors.
 I love genealogy and have tried to trace my ancestors as well as my husbands ancestors back as far as possible.
 Along the way there have been so many nice, kind people who have assisted, contributed, and guided me along my path.
 They have shared their hard work with me and it has made my work a little less time consuming and easier.
 I want to return their kindness and share my family information with anyone that is researching these surnames.
 I believe this is the way genealogy research should be viewed in order to preserve it for all those that will come after us.